COPIM/website_production/copim_website/content/en/home/documentation.md

 ### PubPub

 Copim uses PubPub for our [main documentation and updates site](https://copim.pubpub.org/).
-Our open documentation is intended to provide discoverable and reusable insight into the development of community-owned infrastructure for the publication of open access books.
+Our open documentation is intended to provide discoverable and reusable insight into the development of community-owed infrastructure for the publication of open access books.

 ### Zenodo